artmetla/DejaView/docs/design-docs/api-and-abi.md

 # Tracing API and ABI: surfaces and stability

-This document describes the API and ABI surface of the [Perfetto Client Library][cli_lib], what can be expected to be stable long-term and what not.
+This document describes the API and ABI surface of the [DejaView Client Library][cli_lib], what can be expected to be stable long-term and what not.

 #### In summary

-* The public C++ API in `include/perfetto/tracing/` is mostly stable but can occasionally break at compile-time throughout 2020.
+* The public C++ API in `include/dejaview/tracing/` is mostly stable but can occasionally break at compile-time throughout 2020.
-* The C++ API within `include/perfetto/ext/` is internal-only and exposed only for Chromium.
+* The C++ API within `include/dejaview/ext/` is internal-only and exposed only for Chromium.
-* A new C API/ABI for a tracing shared library is in the works in `include/perfetto/public`.
+* A new C API/ABI for a tracing shared library is in the works in `include/dejaview/public`.
 It is not stable yet.
 * The tracing protocol ABI is based on protobuf-over-UNIX-socket and shared memory.
 It is long-term stable and maintains compatibility in both directions (old service + newer client and vice-versa).